-Although we estimate the private mortgage industry maintained market share, we estimate our market share declined compared to the prior year period.
-The decline in our new insurance written from refinancing was only partially offset by an increase in our purchase mortgage new insurance written.

-- Competitive pricing practices within the private mortgage insurance industry remain in the market, including: (i) reductions to standard filed rates on borrower-paid policies, (ii) use by certain competitors of a spectrum of filed rates to allow for formulaic, risk-based pricing; and (iii) use of customized rates (discounted from published rates) on lender-paid single premium policies. - In response to the competitive dynamics in the market, we revised our filed premium rates effective April 2016.
+- New insurance written continues to have strong underlying credit characteristics as from our perspective lenders maintain high underwriting standards. - An improved employment environment and what we view as solid housing market fundamentals, such as household formations, increased home sales and low interest rates, have resulted in an increase in the percentage and volume of new insurance written resulting from purchase mortgage transactions during both the second quarter and the first half of 2016 when compared to the same periods in the prior year.
+Since mortgage interest rates are expected to remain low and housing market fundamentals are expected to remain stable to modestly improving most forecasts are calling for an increase in purchase activity in future periods.
+Increasing purchase activity is generally a net positive as we estimate that our industry's market share is approximately 3-4 times higher for purchase loans compared to refinances.
+However, these same forecasts for low mortgage rates are predicting an increase in the volume of refinances in the second half of 2016, which could cause the percentage of purchase transactions to decline but that will be highly dependent on the future level of mortgage interest rates. - Competitive pricing practices within the private mortgage insurance industry remain in the market, including: (i) reductions to standard filed rates on borrower-paid policies, (ii) use by certain competitors of a spectrum of filed rates to allow for formulaic, risk-based pricing; and (iii) use of customized rates (discounted from published rates) on lender-paid single premium policies. - In response to the competitive dynamics in the market, we revised our filed premium rates effective April 2016.
 In general, the revisions decreased our filed premium rates on some higher-FICO score loans and increased our filed premium rates on some lower-FICO loans.
 In addition to the revisions of our filed rates, we continue to use the authority set forth in our rate filings to negotiate customized lender-paid single premium policy rates on a selective basis.